rymdlego/dotfiles/README.md

 ## My dotfiles for MacOS

-Prereq: Have *Homebrew* installed.
+Prereqs: _xcode command line tools_ and _Homebrew_ installed.

 ```
+xcode-select --install
 curl -fsSL -o install.sh https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh
 ```

-Then we do things with the *make*.
+Then we do things with the _make_.

-`make install` will install Xcode package, all Brewfile packages, and stow all dotfiles into place, and some additional post-commands to set things up.
+`make install` will install all Brewfile packages, and stow dotfiles into place, and some additional post commands.

 `make stow` will do the dotfiles stowing only.

-`make brew` will do the package installing only.
+`make brew` will do the Brew package installing only.